 For students whose placement scores indicate very weak reading, writing, and mathematics skills, QCC offers two pre-college programs, CLIP and CUNY Start.
-The CUNY Language Immersion Program (CLIP) is a pre-matriculation program meant for students identified as Non-Native English Speakers or ESL with scores in the lowest bands on the CATW test in writing and the ACT test in reading.
-The program offers full-time ESL instruction (25 hours/week) for CUNY freshmen.
+The CUNY Language Immersion Program (CLIP) is a pre-matriculation program meant for students identified as Non-Native English Speakers or English As a Second Language (ESL) students with scores in the lowest bands on the CATW test in writing and the ACT test in reading.
+CLIP is a full-time academic ESL program (25 hours/week) for CUNY freshmen.
 Based on analysis of students enrolled in CLIP at QCC between 1999 and 2010, 91% saw improvement in their scores on the writing test in writing and 84% saw an improvement in their scores on the reading test.
 After completing CLIP, 15% did not need any additional remedial class in writing or reading, a significant improvement considering that all students entering CLIP require remediation at the lowest level.
 Of those who still needed remediation, 33% required writing remediation and 75% required reading remediation at the lowest level of the college's remedial courses.
-This reflects the weaker improvements in reading versus writing for CLIP graduates and suggests a need for further analysis.
-Those CLIP graduates who place in higher-level remediation, however, have pass rates similar to those of their non-CLIP counterparts.
-Overall, when compared with all first-time full-time freshmen, full-time CLIP graduates had higher average firstsemester GPAs (higher by between 0.65 and 0.29 points) and average first-semester credits passed (including equated credits, higher by between 1.8 and 0.24 credits) (VII.4f, 5).
+This reflects the weaker improvements in reading versus writing for CLIP graduates and suggests a need for further analysis, including the possible impact of the demographics (especially native languages) of the student population.
+Those CLIP graduates who place in the college's higher-level remediation, however, have pass rates similar to those of their non-CLIP counterparts.
+These students tended to start at a much lower level of proficiency when they first entered the program and did not reach the upper proficiency levels of the program before exiting.
+Overall, when compared with all first-time full-time freshmen, full-time CLIP graduates had higher average first-semester GPAs (higher by between 0.65 and 0.29 points) and average first-semester credits passed (including equated credits, higher by between 1.8 and 0.24 credits).

 CUNY Start is a pre-matriculation program that offers an alternative to the traditional, costly, and sequential remediation classes.
 CUNY Start provides a student with the opportunity to complete all remedial needs in one semester.
 A January 2018 analysis was conducted of students who attended CUNY Start between fall 2011 and spring 2017 (spring 2016 for most analyses).
-On average, 87% of students in CUNY Start matriculate at QCC; 18% graduate within three years, compared with 22% for all QCC students (as of fall 2013).
-Within two years of attending CUNY Start took a gateway math or English course; 55% of those in CUNY Start took a gateway math course, with 34% earning a C or better on their first attempt.
+On average, 87% of students in CUNY Start matriculate at QCC; 18% graduate within three years, with many going directly into ASAP on completion of CUNY Start, compared with 22% for all QCC students (as of fall 2013).
+Within two years of attending CUNY Start, 64% were remedial free and enrolled in a gateway math or English course; 55% of those in CUNY Start took a gateway math course, with 34% earning a C or better on their first attempt.
 About half (49%) of these students earned a C or better in their first gateway math course within two years.
 Fifty percent of those in CUNY Start took a gateway English course, with 63% earning a C or better on their first try and 67% earning a C or better within two years.
-The median number of credits earned by CUNY Start students after one, two, three, or four semesters was 9, 17, 22, and 25, respectively (VII.4f, 5).
+The median number of credits earned by CUNY Start students after one semester was 9, after two semesters 17, after three semester 22, and after four semesters 25.